 A range of private insurance companies offer coverage greater than the CMI.
 Most will offer a variation on the three levels of insurance cover listed below.
 Cover will vary from company to company, so check all of the policy details before signing.

-Second class insurance: Also known as collision coverage, and will cover repairs to any vehicles involved in an accident.
+Second class insurance: Also known as collision coverage, will cover repairs to any vehicles involved in an accident.

 Third class insurance: Covers the life of the driver, costs of injury to the driver and passenger, and third party property damage and liability